ShadowKnightMK4/InsightDebugApi/NativeSources/TelemetryDlls/IoDeviceTracking/Readme.txt

 	target app, you will no longer get notifications from the app as said notifications are done via Raising Exceptions via RaiseException()
 OPTIONAL
 	It is recommended that if you are using this to block access/ a feature of something to match known documentation for the detoured routine.
+FINALLY
+	This project generally serves as the template for the rest of the projects.